 Rego Authoring

-Instead of using snippets, if you want to write your own rules then click to the Code view in the policy editor to write custom Rego.
+Instead of using snippets, if you want to write your own rules select the Code view in the policy editor to write custom Rego.
 The following is an example policy

 package with one enforce